-- Confirm that the NFC function is enabled. - Type wireless in the taskbar search box, and then select Turn wireless devices on or off. - Confirm that the selection for NFC is On. - Tap the NFC tapping area with an NFC-enabled device.
-You may hear a sound when the devices connect. - NOTE: To find the location of the antenna on the other NFC device, refer to your device instructions. - Follow any on-screen instructions to continue.
+- 1. Confirm that the NFC function is enabled. - a.
+Type wireless in the taskbar search box, and then select Turn wireless devices on or off. - b.
+Confirm that the selection for NFC is On. - Tap the NFC tapping area with an NFC-enabled device.
+You might hear a sound when the devices connect. - NOTE: To find the location of the antenna on the other NFC device, see your device instructions. - 3.
+Follow any on-screen instructions to continue.